-Germany is home to the Nürburgring, one of the longest and most challenging racetracks in the world.
+Germany is home to the Nürburgring race track, one of the longest and most challenging racetracks in the world.
 So much so that it has 3 to 12 fatalities each year.

 Surrounded by dense forest, the 22.8 km circuit has over 150 corners.
 These elevate over 300 meters through a mountain range.
 Formula One racing champion Jackie Stewart once called it “the green hell.”
 It’s also where the showdown between two of F1’s greatest drivers took place.
 And one almost lost their life.

 The movie ‘Rush’ directed by Ron Howard does a fantastic job of telling this story.
 So great, that instead of re-telling the story I’d rather describe something else.
 The formula Howard used to structure his film.
-It’s the basis for a type of B2B content that has helped countless B2B companies succeed – the Case Study (aka.
+It’s similar to a type of B2B content that has helped countless B2B companies succeed – the Case Study (aka.
 The Success Story)

 Your Products and Services at Their Best